gpapadog/personal-website/content/authors/admin/_index.md

 My research interests lie broadly in the fields of causal inference and Bayesian modeling.
 I am particularly motivated in providing useful, applicable, and creative solutions to important scientific questions, and in developing tools that allow researchers to analyze data properly and flexibly.

-When I'm not working on statistics, I enjoy running and, more recently, rock climbing.
+When I'm not working on statistics, I enjoy running and rock climbing.
+I like to grow my own vegetables, though they don't always survive.
 I love traveling and learning new languages.
 Within the next few years, I'm hoping to spend time hiking in Mongolia.